KenKundert/inform/README.rst

 Standard Messengers
 -------------------

-The following messengers are provided.
-All of the messengers except those that process fatal error messages and debugging messages do not produce any output if *mute* is set.
+The following messengers are provided:

 .. code-block:: python

    log = MessengerGenerator(
        output=False,
-       log=lambda messenger: not messenger.mute,
+       log=True,
    )

 Saves a message to the log file without displaying it.